kadavilrahul/chrome_remote_desktop_and_xrdp/README.md

    - Enter and confirm your password
    - Wait for the installation to complete

-## Post-Installation Setup
+5. On your Ubuntu server:
+   - Enter cd for root folder
+   - Log in with your newly created user credentials
+   - Enter su $NEW_USER

-1. Install the Chrome Remote Desktop extension in your Chrome browser
+6. Install the Chrome Remote Desktop extension in your Chrome browser

-2. Navigate to Chrome Remote Desktop settings:
+7. Navigate to Chrome Remote Desktop settings:
    - Go to "Setup via SSH"
    - Select "Set up another computer"
    - Click "Begin" > "Next" > "Authorize"
    - Choose "Debian Linux"
    - Copy the provided command

-3. On your Ubuntu server:
+8. On your Ubuntu server:
-   - Log in with your newly created user credentials
    - Paste and run the command copied from Chrome Remote Desktop
    - Set up a PIN when prompted
    - Complete the on-screen setup process